Wayne National Forest–Holmes Wetland

 The Wayne National Forest is located in the hills of southeastern Ohio.
 This small national forest, in the heart of the heavily populated Midwest, covers almost a quarter million acres of Appalachian foothills.
 The Wayne is divided into three blocks administered by two Ranger Districts at Athens and Ironton.
 A field office is also located east of Marietta.

 Visitors to national forest lands are welcome to camp, hike, hunt, and fish.
 The Forest boundaries surround a checkerboard pattern of ownership, with public and private ownership interspersed.
-There are over 300 miles of trails on the Forest for hiking, all-terrain vehicle (ATV) riding, mountain biking, or horseback riding.
+There are over 300 miles of trails in the Forest for hiking, all-terrain vehicle (ATV) riding, mountain biking, or horseback riding.

-From Wayne National Forest website
+Content from Wayne National Forest website